The Short Answer

-1. Descriptive Fair Use permits use of another’s trademark to describe the user’s products or services, rather than as a trademark to indicate the source of the products or services.
+1. Descriptive Fair Use permits the use of another’s trademark to describe the user’s products or services, rather than as a trademark to indicate the source of the products or services.

-2. Nominative Fair Use permits use of another’s trademark to refer to the trademark owner’s actual goods and services associated with the mark.
+2. Nominative Fair Use permits the use of another’s trademark to refer to the trademark owner’s actual goods and services associated with the mark.

 Basically, just remember that mentioning a trademark protected character like Harry Potter in your book will not land you in litigation, nor will using the name Harry Potter to refer to the Wizarding World of Harry Potter Theme Park.
 But should you use the name Harry Potter to run an unauthorized festival celebrating the J.K.
 Rowling series, then prepare for litigation.

-If the characters you want to use are well known, it is likely the owners are vigilant in policing illegal use of their trademarks and copyrights.
+If the characters you want to use are well known, it is likely the owners are vigilant in policing the illegal use of their trademarks and copyrights.
 Using a famous character may not be worth the risk of being sued.